mattrussi/gitlab-com-runbooks/docs/uncategorized/yubikey.md

 ### Workaround if your yubikey is not responding

-If you discover that your yubikey is not responding, a restart of the YubiKey agent maybe needed.
+If you discover that your Yubikey is not responding, a restart of the `yubikey-agent` may be needed.
+Usually `ssh-add -l` will throw an error.

 Run the following brew command on your local machine.